dramer/BichromateSample/README.md

 ![BichroMate TestNG](images/testng.JPG)

 ## Reports
+BichroMate generates the following Reports:
+* TestNG Reports
+* Extend Reports
-BichroMate generates the standard TestNG Reports along with Extend Reports and the build in BichroMate Report that captures histor of all tests run.
+* BichroMate Report that captures history of all tests run.
   * First time the test was run
   * Last time the test failed
   * How many times has the test been run
   * % Pass rate

 ![BichroMate Report](images/BichroMateReport.JPG)